Another Word For LIVE

 smoldering

-Noun : Alternative form of smouldering [(sometimes figuratively) The act by which something smoulders; residual heat.]
+Noun : US standard spelling of smouldering. [(sometimes figuratively) The act by which something smoulders; residual heat.]

 elastic